Faculty Lunches Begin

 Three annual non-residential fellowship of up to $5,000 to support significant research projects.

-The Residential Fellowship aims to support Dartmouth faculty who for various reasons stay in the area during their Off-terms (and R-terms), but wish to work in a research-oriented environment.
-Dartmouth faculty would be appointed fellows and these individuals would, for one or two terms, be offered an office in the Leslie Center and work along side the visiting fellows.
-Fellows will have access to an office at the Leslie Center.
-Applications are reviewed in mid-November and mid-May and the deadline for these is November 1 and May 1.
+Residential Fellowships aim to support Dartmouth faculty who for various reasons stay in the area during their Off-terms (and R-terms), but wish to work in a research-oriented environment.
+Dartmouth faculty would be appointed fellows and these individuals would, for one or two terms, be granted an office in the Leslie Center and work alongside the visiting fellows.